 If the algorithm training is human assisted does this mean that human subjective bias cannot be completely ruled out?

 Neural networks learn from labelled training image data.
 A neural network recognizes objects and patterns based on labels assigned to the training dataset images by a number of domain experts on behalf of your team.

 In the course of its training phase the model adopts the common consensus among those experts when analyzing image data.
 This means that its prediction is much more objective and accurate than is the case for manually annotated input images.

 Can we use ready-made Prisma algorithms available on the IKOSA Platform?

 Using all the ready-made AI-based applications available on the IKOSA Platform is possible, if they fit your experimental design and dataset well.
 If the existing applications are not well fitted to your data you might need to modify and fine-tune them.
 We offer you active support in the course of adapting one of our available tools to your immediate needs.

 What data has been used for training the existing Prisma algorithms?

 Each algorithm has been trained on images and labels provided by domain experts for specific use cases.
 Technical specifications of the input data and imaging modalities are provided in the documentation of each algorithm.

-Can we export ready-made algorithms on the platform to other locations?
+Can we export ready-made algorithms from the IKOSA Platform to other locations?

 Can we import our own algorithms?